 13. Harmonic balancers are required to be shielded 360 degrees.

 14. All tractors must be equiped with a fire extinguisher within reach of the driver.

-15. All tractor must be equipped with front stabilizer bar or ski's.
-Ski's must be 4 inches off the ground and must be attached to the frane by at least 2 points of contact.
+15. All tractors must be equipped with front stabilizer bar or ski's.
+Ski's must be 4 inches off the ground and must be attached to the frame by at least 2 points of contact.

 LOCAL TRUCKS AND TRACTORS

 1. Optional classes for local trucks and/or tractors may be added at sponsor’s discretion before or after the regular TSPA event at the expense of the sponsor.